A foundation at the service of the Swiss polar and high-altitude community

 Science and Technology Advisory Board (STAB)

-The STAB issues recommendations to the SPI Secretariat and Board regarding educational, scientific and technological activities as well as supports the SPI in the setting up of programmes, international collaborations and evaluations of funding activities.
+The STAB issues recommendations to the SPI Secretariat regarding educational, scientific and technological activities as well as supports the SPI in the setting up of programmes, international collaborations and evaluations of funding activities.

 The STAB is composed of 7 to 9 independent experts with varied scientific profiles and backgrounds.

 Current STAB Members

 |Gabriela Schaepman-Strub (Chair)||University of Zurich|